SecretFoundation/docs/docs/protocol/encryption-specs.md

 TODO reasoning

-- Receive the `secretcli tx register auth` transaction.
+- Receive the `secretcli tx register auth` transaction
-- Verify the remote attestation proof that the new node's Enclave is genuine.
+- Verify the remote attestation proof that the new node's Enclave is genuine

 ### `seed_exchange_key`

 TODO reasoning

-- `seed_exchange_key`: An [AES-128-SIV](https://tools.ietf.org/html/rfc5297) encryption key.
-Will be used to send `consensus_seed` to the new node.
+- `seed_exchange_key`: An [AES-128-SIV](https://tools.ietf.org/html/rfc5297) encryption key is used to send `consensus_seed` to the new node
-- AES-128-SIV was chosen to prevent IV misuse by client libraries.
+- AES-128-SIV was chosen to prevent IV misuse by client libraries
   - https://tools.ietf.org/html/rfc5297
   - https://github.com/miscreant/meta
-  - The input key is 256 bits, but half of it is used to derive the internal IV.
+  - The input key is 256 bits, but half of it is used to derive the internal IV
-  - AES-SIV does not pad the cipertext, and this leaks information about the plaintext data, specifically its size.
+  - AES-SIV does not pad the cipertext, and this leaks information about the plaintext data, specifically its size
 - `seed_exchange_key` is derived the following way:
-  - `seed_exchange_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_seed_exchange_privkey` and `registration_pubkey`.
+  - `seed_exchange_ikm` is derived using [ECDH](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman) ([x25519](https://tools.ietf.org/html/rfc7748#section-6)) with `consensus_seed_exchange_privkey` and `registration_pubkey`
-  - `seed_exchange_key` is derived using HKDF-SHA256 from `seed_exchange_ikm` and `nonce`.
+  - `seed_exchange_key` is derived using HKDF-SHA256 from `seed_exchange_ikm` and `nonce`

 ```js
 seed_exchange_ikm = ecdh({